 There are 192 steps in total, over a length of 142 meters, and a difference in elevation of 27 meters.
 At the top of the Potemkin Stairs, you can find a funicular to descend towards the Port of Odesa.

 The main visual peculiarity of the Potemkin Stairs is that when you’re standing at the top you can see only the landings while from the bottom you can see only steps.

 3. Primorsky Boulevard

-One most popular things to do in Odessa is to have a long walk through the Primorsky Boulevard walkway.
-Some of the main sights not to miss in the area: Directions Monument, Odessa City Hall, the monument to Pushkin, Remains of Ancient Greek Settlement, Duc de Richelieu Monument.
+One most popular things to do in Odesa is to have a long walk through the Primorsky Boulevard walkway.
+Some of the main sights not to miss in the area: Directions Monument, Odesa City Hall, the monument to Pushkin, Remains of Ancient Greek Settlement, Duc de Richelieu Monument.

-Nearby, there’s Odessa´s most unusual building – the house with one wall (Vorontsovs´kyi Ln 4) .
+Nearby, there’s Odesa´s most unusual building – the house with one wall (Vorontsovs´kyi Ln 4) .